Bhaney44/AlgorandDevelopment/README.md

 # AlgorandDevelopment
 This repository contains code for developments on the Algorand blockchain.
 It is a work in progress and meant for learning and storage purposes.
-All code is open under the MIT License, as described in the MIT_License file.
+All code is open under the MIT License, as described in MIT_License.txt.

 @Algorand https://github.com/algorand/